ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IModtranPropagationModel.rst

 IModtranPropagationModel
 ========================

-.. py:class:: IModtranPropagationModel
+.. py:class:: ansys.stk.core.stkobjects.IModtranPropagationModel

    object

    Provide access to the properties and methods of the MODTRAN propagation model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IModtranPropagationModel

 Overview
 --------